aristanetworks/avd-workshops/workshops/git.md

 cd avd-workshop
 ```

-Verifyy where the remote copy of this clones lives.
+Verify where the remote copy of this clones lives.

 ``` bash
 git remote -v